kjosib/kjosib.github.io/instrumentation.md

 On some level, you can't get completely back to zero-overhead and yet still have instrumentation.
 So let's have a think: We'd like to instrument individual meaningful units of functionality.
-Also, there's a standard way to talk about an individual meaningful units of functionality.
+Also, there's a standard way to talk about individual meaningful units of functionality.
 We call them *functions* (or methods, or procedures, or subroutines, or letrecs...) and we give them names.

 Suppose we set a rule that a function can emit at most one instrumentation message,